-In the beginning these coat of arms were only worn by people of great nobility.
-But with the passage of time they were worn by people of lesser nobility and knights.
+In the beginning, these coats of arms were only worn by people of great nobility.
+But over time, they were worn by people of lesser nobility and knights.

 So, if you are wondering about a coat of arms for your family’s name then I am about to disappoint you.